VeerMuchandi/istio-on-openshift/InstallingIstioOnOpenShift.md

     wildcardPolicy: Subdomain
 ```

-The `wildcardPolicy: Subdomain` in this configuration allows us to create specific hostnames for application such as `bookinfo1.istio.apps.devday.ocpcloud.com`, `bookinfo2.istio.apps.devday.ocpcloud.com` etc. **Of course, you will have your own domain names substitued in this example.**
+The `wildcardPolicy: Subdomain` in this configuration allows us to create specific hostnames for application such as `bookinfo1.istio.apps.devday.ocpcloud.com`, `bookinfo2.istio.apps.devday.ocpcloud.com` etc. **Of course, you will have your own domain names substituted in this example.**

 When we deploy an application later, we will learn how to configure application specific hostnames into the application gateway and virtualservice.